toyotataXD/cfolder-terminal/README.md

   - Finally, open a new terminal and type `cfolder`.

+---

-#How to install it with install.ps1
+## How to install it with install.ps1

   -Download the .zip file and extract it.